ddelong/ddelong.github.io/_posts/2004-11-08-firefox-10-tomorrow.md

 categories:
   - Technology
 ---
-I don&#8217;t care what you are doing tomorrow.
-You&#8217;re going to make the time to get Firefox 1.0.
+I don't care what you are doing tomorrow.
+You're going to make the time to get Firefox 1.0.
 Places that will most likely have download links:

   * [Mozilla](http://mozilla.org)
   * [Mozillazine](http://mozillazine.org)